se-edu/learningresources/contents/dotfiles/Dotfiles.md

 </pic>

-##### Syntax Highlighting
+##### Feature: Syntax Highlighting

 Dotfiles are also often used to style and colorise the terminal.
 This is not just for aesthetic reasons - the use of color enhances readability of programs and makes it easier to debug.
-One such example would be the use of syntax highlighting.
+One such example would be the use of **syntax highlighting** as seen in Figure 6 below.
+It is especially useful for long shell commands, escape sequences or string interpolation.

 <pic src="syntax-highlighting.gif" alt="Git flag autocomplete" width="60%">

-  <sub> _Figure 6 Syntax Highlighting_ </sub>
+  <sub> _Figure 6 Syntax Highlighting [(Tutorial)](https://github.com/zsh-users/zsh-syntax-highlighting)_ </sub>

 </pic>